laceto/hello-world/README.md

 # hello-world
 this is hello world project my very first repository on github.
-I work as Pricing Actuary at Gen Re and I'm in love with R, fashion and technologies.
+I work as Pricing Actuary at Gen Re and I'm in love with R, RStudio, fashion and technologies.

 I'll start sharing my projects soon